Braided Challah Bread

 The braids represent truth, peace, and justice.

-A slice of challah is delicious with a drizzle of honey, but I love it with butter.
+A slice of challah is delicious with a drizzle of honey, dipped in flavored oil, but I love it with butter.
 Jam can also be added.
 Use it for toast, for sandwiches or serve it sliced with almost any meal!

 You May Also Like: